Bjarne Riis back in elite cycling as team manager of NTT - WHIZ News

 It marks the return of Riis to top-level men’s cycling for the first time since he left his his role as team manager of Tinkoff-Saxo in 2015.
 He has since been trying to establish Danish-based teams in the lower tiers of cycling.

-NTT Pro Cycling, the first team from Africa at World Tour level, said Wednesday that the Danish company Riis co-owns, Virtu Cycling, has invested in one third of the shares of the operational company behind NTT Pro Cycling.
+NTT Pro Cycling, the first team from Africa to compete at World Tour level, said Wednesday the Danish company that Riis co-owns, Virtu Cycling, has invested in one third of the shares of the operational company behind NTT Pro Cycling.
 Based in South Africa, it was previously known as Team Dimension Data and has been on the World Tour since 2016.

 “I have, in reality, not been away from cycling,” Riis said at a news conference in Copenhagen.
 “During the time I have not been on a World Tour team, I have been observing what has happened out there.